-Energy conservation continues to receive priority attention at all levels.
-All efforts are made to conserve and optimize use of energy with continuous monitoring, improvement in maintenance and distribution systems and through improved operational techniques like:

-- a) By scheduling of working hours and adjusting the paid holidays, the Company has managed to save electrical unit consumption and electricity bill.
-This helps for continuous working of plants and reduces wastage of energy. - b) In broaching machines, hydraulic system is replaced by servo based electrical actuator system to reduce electrical power consumption by 80%. - ii) The steps taken by the company for utilizing alternate sources of energy
+- i) The steps taken or impact on conservation of energy Energy conservation continues to receive priority attention at all levels.
+All efforts are made to conserve and optimize use of energy with continuous monitoring, improvement in maintenance and distribution systems and through improved operational techniques like: - a) By scheduling of working hours and adjusting the paid holidays, the Company has managed to save electrical unit consumption and electricity bill.
+This helps for continuous working of plants and reduces wastage of energy in preheating/starting loss. - b) In broaching machines, hydraulic system is replaced by servo based electrical actuator system to reduce electrical power consumption by 80%. - ii) The steps taken by the company for utilizing alternate sources of energy